 Then, I set the first group of kids to work placing the numbers in the correct spot in the sort.

 I showed students who were not as confident about their answers how to use the counters to make visual pairing.

 If there was one left over, the number was odd.
 If every counter had a pair, the number was even.

-It is a great way to differentiate for a variety of learners!
+It’s a great way to differentiate for a variety of learners!

 Once students could sort with confidence, I stretched the activity one step further by having them sort the numbers from smallest to biggest.

-It was a great challenge for my little mathematicians because they were able to practice multiple skills in the same activity.
+This odd and even number activity was a great challenge for my little mathematicians because they were able to practice multiple skills in the same activity.

 Scroll below and click the blue button to download your free math game.
 Then make sure to snag our super fun Place Value Cover Up in our shop!